- Developers

 Services built on APIs that are available online tend to abandon more formal SOAP-based protocols in favor of a RESTful approach.

-One example of this can be found in the Twitter web API, the social media giant has multiple REST endpoint that allows developers to easily write code that consumes Twitter services and data.
+One example of this can be found in the Twitter web API.
+The social media giant has multiple REST endpoints that allow developers to easily write code that consumes Twitter services and data.

 API – Attributes

-APIs aren‘t a new approach to software development; independent software vendors have shipped 3rd party DLLs that can be used by developers for years.
+APIs aren‘t a new approach to software development; independent software vendors have shipped 3rd party DLLs that developers can use for years.

-Building services that can be accessed as APIs over a network, however, is a different thing altogether and has been growing in popularity, some might say we‘re in the middle of an API economy!
+However, building services that can be accessed as APIs over a network is a different thing altogether and has been growing in popularity.
+Some might say we‘re in the middle of an API economy!

 REST/JSON